brunocnoliveira/iiwas2017-ontogenesis-experiments/Readme.md

 * `Sources` Sources codes for the data service developed for experiment purposal.
 It also contains the .jar file of data service, which has a SpringBoot application.
 * `DataService_Repository.zip` The data service repository.
 It contains all data (in JSON) regarding police reports of SSP/SP used in the experiments.
-* `AROMA-PARIS-OntoGenesis-data.zip` All data used in the experiments of Ontology Matchers (AROMA and PARIS)
+* `AROMA-PARIS-OntoGenesis-data.zip` All data used in the experiments of Ontology Matchers (AROMA and PARIS).
+Note that the dbpedia-tdb was removed due to its huge size not acceptable in git repository.
-* `xxxxxxxxxxxxxx.zip` The jar executable file of OntoGenesis API, which also includes the Engine
+* `ontogenesis-api-jar` Contains the executable jar file of OntoGenesis API, which also includes the Engine
 * `SourceRepo` Contains the URL of all source codes available.
 * `SetupInstructions` All the instructions to set up the data service and run OntoGenesis.